gohugoio/hugo/docs/content/taxonomies/overview.md

 weight: 10
 ---

-Hugo includes support for user defined groupings of content called taxonomies.
+Hugo includes support for user-defined groupings of content called taxonomies.
 Taxonomies give us a way to classify our content so we can demonstrate relationships in a variety of logical ways.

 The default taxonomies for Hugo are tags and categories.
-These taxonomies are common to many website systems (WordPress, Drupal, Jekyll).
+These taxonomies are common to many website systems (e.g. WordPress, Drupal, Jekyll).
 Unlike all of those systems, Hugo makes it trivial to customize the taxonomies you will be using for your site however you wish.
 Another good use for taxonomies is to group a set of posts into a series.
 Other